alarafat/Visual_SLAM/README.md

   <img src="./images/robot_world.png" width=50% height=50% />
 </p>

-The project will be broken up into three Python notebooks; the first two are for exploration of provided code, and a review of SLAM architectures, **only Notebook 3 and the `robot_class.py` file will be graded**:
+The project can be broken up into three Python notebooks; the first two are for exploration of provided code, and a review of SLAM architectures.

 __Notebook 1__ : Robot Moving and Sensing